iconifyit/iconjar-extractor/README.md

 ## Donations

 Donations help open source developers continue to create free resources.
 You can donate to this project via [my PayPal page](https://paypal.me/iconify).
-25% of all donations to this script will be contributed to MouseDown.net